Saving Private Ryan: Plot

-On June 6, 1944, the U.S. Army lands at Omaha Beach as part of the Normandy invasion, incurring major losses against the artillery and mortar fire of the entrenched German forces.
-Initially dazed by the chaotic battle, 2nd Ranger Battalion Captain John H. Miller takes command of a surviving group and leads a successful infiltration behind German lines to secure victory.
-The United States Department of War receives communication that three of four brothers have been killed in action; the last, James Ryan of the 101st Airborne Division, is listed as missing.
-General of the Army George C. Marshall orders that Ryan be found and sent home, to spare his family the loss of all its sons.
-Miller is tasked with recovering Ryan and assembles a detachment of soldiers to accompany him: Mike Horvath, Richard Reiben, Adrian Caparzo, Stanley Mellish, Daniel Jackson, Irwin Wade, and interpreter Timothy Upham, who lacks any combat experience.
+On June 6, 1944, soldiers of the U.S. Army land at Omaha Beach during the Normandy invasion, suffering heavily from artillery and machine gun fire from the fortified German defenders.
+Initially dazed by the ferocity of the defence, 2nd Ranger Battalion Captain John H. Miller leads a surviving group in a successful infiltration behind German lines to secure victory.

+The United States Department of War receives communication that three of four Ryan brothers have been killed in action; the last, James Francis Ryan of the 101st Airborne Division, is listed as missing.
+General George C. Marshall orders that Ryan be found and sent home, to spare his family the loss of all its sons.
+Miller is tasked with recovering Ryan and assembles a detachment of soldiers to accompany him: Mike Horvath, Richard Reiben, Adrian Caparzo, Stanley Mellish, Daniel Jackson, medic Irwin Wade, and interpreter Timothy Upham, who lacks combat experience.

-The group tracks Ryan to the town of Neuville-au-Plain where Caparzo is killed by a German sniper while trying to rescue a young girl.
+The group tracks Ryan to the town of Neuville-au-Plain, where Caparzo is killed by a German sniper while trying to rescue a young girl.
 Mourning their friend, the men grow resentful at being forced to risk their lives for one man.
-They later find James Ryan but realize he is the wrong man with the same name.
+They later find James Frederick Ryan, but realize he is the wrong man with a similar name.
 That evening, the men rest in a chapel, where Miller tells Horvath that his hands began uncontrollably shaking after he joined the war.
-They are directed to a rallying point where the 101st Airborne might be after landing off course.
-There, they find masses of wounded and displaced soldiers, one of whom recounts how his aircraft crashed, killing his crew, because of heavy reinforcements added without his knowledge to protect a single general on board.
-Wade admonishes Reiben, Mellish, and Jackson for callously searching through a pile of recovered dog tags in front of passing troops, hoping to find Ryan's among them and conclude their mission.
-Remorseful for ignoring their behavior, Miller shouts for anyone that knows Ryan; one deafened soldier tells him that Ryan was reassigned to defend a vital bridge in the town of Ramelle.
+The men travel to a rallying point where the 101st Airborne might be after landing off course, where they find scores of wounded and displaced soldiers.
+Wade admonishes Reiben, Mellish, and Jackson for callously searching through a pile of deceased soldiers' dog tags in front of passing troops, hoping to find Ryan's among them and conclude their mission.
+Remorseful for ignoring their behavior, Miller shouts for anyone who knows Ryan; one soldier tells him that Ryan was reassigned to defend a vital bridge in the town of Ramelle.